PineappleConure/PineappleConure/README.md

-- 👋 Hi, I’m @PineappleConure
+- 👋 Hi, I’m @Orange_Kitty
-- 👀 I’m interested in
+- 👀 I’m interested in software development and AI
-- 🌱 I’m currently learning Computer Engineering Technology - Computing Science @ Algonquin
+- 🌱 I’m currently a Comp Sci student at Carleton University
-- 💞️ I’m looking to collaborate on basic programmings
-- 📫 How to reach me

 <!---
 PineappleConure/PineappleConure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.